ITensor/website/docs/book/itensor_basics.md

     println("el = ",el);
     //prints: el = 4.56

-This method is named "real" because it returns the requested element as a real number.
+This method is named "real" because it says we want the element to be returned as a real number.

 We can also set elements of ITensors to be complex numbers:

     T.set(i(2),k(3),j(1),7+8_i);

-Now we must call the `.cplx` method to retrieve this element; calling `.real` would throw an exception:
+Now we must call the `.cplx` method to retrieve this element as a complex data type; calling `.real` would throw an exception:

     auto z = T.cplx(i(2),k(3),j(1));
     println("z = ",z);
     //prints: z = (7,8)

-Calling `.cplx` always succeeds whether an element is real or not.
+Calling `.cplx` always succeeds even if the tensor has only real elements.

 ### Printing ITensors